ask4ua/DKN/Hometask/Section3/README.md

 1. Web app should consists of no less then 2 instances after successfull redeployment.
 1. Web app should be redeployed keeping no less than 1 instance running during redeployment.
 1. Web app instances should be distributed as much as possible between different cluster nodes.
-1. Web app should be able to get via kuber API how many instances of Webapp are functional and running now based on pods with app:webapp lable.
+1. Web app should be able to get via kuber API how many instances of Webapp exist now based on count of pods with app:webapp label.
 1. Web app should be available via URL: web.app/studentXX/webapp/.

 #### DB